First-time importer? So, you’ve decided to enter the business of importing? Congratulations!

 Importing dangerous goods is subject to stringent regulations in Australia.
 These goods are divided into nine different classes, including explosives, gases, flammable liquids, flammable solids, oxidising substances, toxic and infectious substances, radioactive material, corrosives and miscellaneous.

 Each type of class has its own packaging requirements which must be complied with.
-Dangerous Goods must also must be accompanied by a Material Safety Data Sheet (MSDS) which contains detailed information about the hazardous content of a product.
+Dangerous Goods must also be accompanied by a Material Safety Data Sheet (MSDS) which contains detailed information about the hazardous content of a product.
 You’ll also need to make sure you have a completed Dangerous Goods Declaration.

 We’ve put together a concise guide of 5 things you need to know when shipping dangerous goods.